zarf-dev/proposals/0035-feature-flags/README.md

 ### Goals

-- Make new features opt-in.
+- Allow CLI and SDK users to opt in to new features with a comprehensive UX.
-- Have a clear and documented reference for users on which versions of Zarf introduce new features.
+- Have a clear and documented reference for users on which versions of Zarf introduce or deprecate features.
-- Runtime-level feature configuration
-- Stretch goal: multiple avenues of configuration (code, env vars, flags, config files)
+- Discourage forever-features which never graduate to GA.
+- Give users a clear signal when a deprecated feature will be removed soon and must be explicitly re-enabled.

 ### Non-Goals

 - Elaborate configuration nightmares, where users don't know what is enabled or multiple flags are intertwined.
-- Forever features that are endless reworked and never make it to GA.
 - _Build time_ feature flags.
 Go already provides these via build flags - features should be runtime configurable whenever possible.

-## FIXME Proposal
+## Proposal

-(TODO paragraph form not outline)
-- Add feature flags API to Zarf.
-(See implementation below)
-- Model release and deprecation stages (alpha, beta, GA, deprecated) in the implementation.
-These flags can be queried, and modified at runtime from ctx for maximal flexibility.
-(TODO Storage and retrieval implications)
-- Centralize implementation within the CLI to provide a clear implementation guidance on how to declare feature flags.
+This ZEP proposes we model and provide an API for features flags in Zarf.
+Within the model, features can be declared along the same release path as in ZEPs (alpha, beta, GA, deprecated), as well as deprecation.
+We will centralize where features are declared in the Zarf codebase, while also providing clear implementation guidance and examples for maintainers to declare new features.
+CLI users will be offered multiple avenues of configuration: with CLI flags, environment variables, and config files.
+Finally, the docs.zarf.dev page will document 1:1 each feature as they're declared in code (as a stretch goal, this will be fully automated).

-- TODO Discuss global fallback to ctx in API
+- TODO/NOTE: Discuss global fallback to ctx in API: this section was removed while we evaluate global features, runtime features with ctx, and potentially supporting both.
+Answering this question is critical to the SDK user experience.
-- Automate docs.zarf.dev page with 1:1 mapping to flags as they're declared and documented in code.

 ### User Stories (Optional)